agomezandrades/makeovermonday/README.md

 2. Analyze the data

 Explore the dataset and build your data story with visualizations.
 You can use whichever tool you prefer.
+In this repo, I will post the analysis using Python.

 3. Publish the visualizations